 I love amla oil – my mother brought it back from India when I was younger and I use it often.
 My hair retained its length, dark color and strength.

-It makes hair stronger, darker and grow faster.
+It makes hair stronger, sweeter, brighter and grow faster.

-The other products: I also use amla shampoo.
+The other products: I also use amla shampoo and mix amla with coconut oil.

-You can find these products at an Asian shop in a big city everywhere in the world, in India and Asian countries of course, and online by following the links in the article.
+You can find some of these products at an Asian shop in India and Asian countries (but beware of the ingredients and make sure it only contains amla).
+You will hardly find the best bio ones except online by following the links in the article.

 This article contains compensated links.
 As an Amazon Associate I earn from qualifying purchases.
 Consult the disclaimer on the site for more information.